theo-england/whatspeakersneed/index.md

 - Does food meet dietry requirements?
 - Where can speakers get (good) coffee nearby?

+###

+- Who is the main point of contact?
+What is their mobile number?

 ### Is there wifi?

 - What is the wifi code?